 Do not cover the chicken or vegetables with aluminum foil.
 We want to bake the meat and vegetables and not steam them.
 The browning, a Maillard reaction, adds great taste to the final results.

-Foil or parchment paper is helpful for clean-up but is not required.
-Cover the baking tray and a good coat of baking spray if you wish.
+Foil or parchment paper is helpful for clean-up but not required.
+If you wish, you can cover the baking tray with a good coat of baking spray.

-If the chicken reaches 165° and the potatoes are not tender, remove the chicken and tent it with foil while the potatoes finish cooking.
-A potato needs to be at least 190°, but 200° to 210° is better.
+If the chicken reaches 165ยฐ and the potatoes are not tender, remove the chicken and tent it with foil while the potatoes finish cooking.
+The potatoes need to be at least 190ยฐ, but 200ยฐ to 210ยฐ is better.

 Save this recipe to your inbox for later!